Distinguished Professor, Sociology Department,

 Phone (310) 825-8043 Fax (310) 206-9838 waldinge@soc.ucla.edu

-Waldinger served as Chair of the Department of Sociology from 1999-2004; he directed the Lewis Center for Regional Policy Studies, UCLA School of Public Affairs from 1995-1998.
+Waldinger is currently Director of the UCLA Center for the Study of International Migration, an interdisciplinary, cross-campus center seeking to focus research and instruction on the causes and consequences of population movements across borders.
+Waldinger previously served as Interim Associate Vice-Provost for International Studies, 2010-2012; Chair of the Department of Sociology from 1999-2004; and Director of the Lewis Center for Regional Policy Studies, UCLA School of Public Affairs from 1995-1998.
 He is a regular instructor in the year-long graduate, sociology seminar on international migration in comparative perspective.
-I have taught all three quarters: the first, on theory, history, and policy; the second, on economic and social incorporation; the third, a research seminar.
-He is also co-organizer of the “Migration Study Group,” a year-long speaker series featuring interdisciplinary talks on international migration.
+He has taught all three quarters: the first, on theory, history, and policy; the second, on economic and social incorporation; the third, a research seminar.